Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0500-10-24-tm-admin_en.md

 **Define arbitrary geometries**

 If you uploaded a file to define your project area, that file may also contain the shapes for the individual tasks.
 E.g. if the area of interest consists of one polygon, the project will have just one task.
-This is generally not needed and should only be needed for specific needs.
-An import of roads project might need custom task shapes or the output from an mapping area reduction process for example.
+This should only be used in special cases and for specific reasons.
+For example, an import of roads project might need custom task shapes or output from a mapping area reduction process.

-Please note, arbitrary geometries can not be split, and they should only be used in special cases, as they have implications on the performance of the tool.
+Please note, arbitrary geometries can not be split.
+They should only be used in special cases, as they have implications on the performance of the tool.

 ## Edit a mapping project